Overview of Diagnosis, Diet, Trim, And Exercise (DDT+E)

-While diagnostics for IR and PPID are not perfect, the ECIR Group has documented thousands of equines with IR and PPID tests and are readily able to help owners and veterinarians with interpretation of blood results and clinical symptoms to effect a treatment plan for IR and/or PPID horses.
+While diagnostics for EMS and PPID are not perfect, the ECIR Group has documented thousands of equines with EMS and PPID tests and are readily able to help owners and veterinarians with interpretation of blood results and clinical symptoms to effect a treatment plan for EMS and/or PPID horses.

 Owners will be guided as to which tests are needed for a correct diagnosis, which tests are not recommended, and why.